Enmienda al Plan de Desarrollo Físico de Barbados: Hacia una nación verde, próspera y resiliente

 1. The distinct role and identity of each Community Core within the wider community will be strengthened by directing intensification and mixed-use development to these places.

-2. Community Cores are intended to function as centres with a higher level of service for their surrounding areas.
-As such, the Government will continue to provide a range of services in Community Cores.
+2. Community cores are intended to provide a higher level of service for their surrounding areas.
+As such, the Government will continue to provide a range of services in community cores.

-4. Community Cores may be appropriate locations for multi-family, multi-storey buildings.
-Built Form Controls are found in Section 3 for Centres and Mixed Uses Corridors in the Settlement Area.
+5. Community Cores may be appropriate locations for multi-family, multi-storey buildings.
+Further guidance can be found in the Design Strategies provided in Section 3.4.4 for Mixed Use Areas and within each of the Community Plans.

-7. An open space strategy for community cores will link together high quality parks, open spaces and a strong relationship to the waterfront, where applicable.
-Where possible, the open space strategy will address the Natural Heritage System and functions within the community.
+9. The open space system in community cores will link together high quality parks, open spaces and the waterfront, where applicable.

-9. Vacant and abandoned buildings will be considered prime locations for reinvestment and revitalization, in particular cultural heritage resources within Community Cores that may be in disrepair.
+11. Vacant and abandoned buildings will be considered prime locations for reinvestment and revitalisation, in particular cultural heritage resources within community cores that may be in disrepair.

-10. Design strategies will ensure adaptability of community cores to the impacts of climate change, in particular sea level rise and storm surge.
+12. Design strategies will ensure adaptability of community cores to the impacts of the climate crisis, in particular sea level rise and storm surge.

 Operating instruments